 Your employer is required to provide you with the necessary forms and instructions for filing a worker’s compensation claim.
 Once you’ve completed the forms, you can submit them to your employer for review.
-Depending on the circumstances of your case, you may also need to contact an attorney to help you with the process.
+Depending on the circumstances of your case, you may also need to contact an attorney at a firm like Fendon Law to help you with the process.

 How to File a Lawsuit if an Accident was Caused by Negligence

 If an accident was caused by the negligence of your employer or another party, you may be able to file a lawsuit to seek compensation for your injuries.
 This is a complex process, so it’s important to consult with a qualified attorney to make sure you understand your rights and the legal options available to you.

 Your attorney can help you gather evidence to prove negligence, build a strong case, and negotiate a settlement with the other party.
 If a settlement can’t be reached, they can also represent you in court.